Biwott and Keitany win in New York Kenyan sweep

 Fourth in London earlier this year, Biwott won in an unofficial time of two hours, 10 minutes and 34 seconds.

 "It was fantastic," said the 29-year-old former dairy farmer.
-"The pace was slow (in the first half of the race) but I knew that last 15 kilometers I pushed hard."
+"The pace was slow (in the first half of the race) but I knew that last 15 kilometres I pushed hard."

 Kamworor came home in 2:10:48 with Ethiopia's Lelisa Desisa third in 2:12:10.